nerdyjohnny/ovidoc/docs/source/rp.rst

 Towny (War)
 '''''''''''''

+1. The town of Oiiville is immune to seige/war unless approved by Site Director.
+This is for lore purposes.
-1. Towns/Nations must have a valid RP reason to go to war.
+2. Towns/Nations must have a valid RP reason to go to war.
 This could be because of a physical conflict, polictial differences, or resources.
-2. Defenses in wilderness are allowed.
+3. Defenses in wilderness are allowed.
-3. Do not siege a town/nation underground if it cane be reasonably sieged above ground.
+4. Do not siege a town/nation underground if it cane be reasonably sieged above ground.
-4. No underground capping.
+5. No underground capping.
 If the town/nation is underground, this rule is void.
-5. No point feeding (i.e. intentionally feeding points to the enemy.)
+6. No point feeding (i.e. intentionally feeding points to the enemy.)
-6. No sieging to give town/nation siege immunity.
+7. No sieging to give town/nation siege immunity.
-7. It must be reasonably easy for others to start a siege on your town/nation.
+8. It must be reasonably easy for others to start a siege on your town/nation.
-8. Do not siege adjacent towns which belong to different nations and with different attacking nations.
+9. Do not siege adjacent towns which belong to different nations and with different attacking nations.

 Staff Rules
 `````````````